About Us

 Advertisement

-They look like huge sweatbands but are made from identical cloth because of the evaporative jacket.
-Soak them in water for 2 mins, squeeze out the extra and strap them on.
-They cool your wrists and, therefore, the blood pumping thru them, creating something comparable to an internal cooling device.
+The evaporative jacket makes them look like huge sweatbands made from identical cloth.
+Soak them in water for 2 minutes, squeeze out the excess, and strap them on.
+They cool your wrists and, therefore, the blood pumping through them, creating something comparable to an internal cooling device.

-With sufficient airflow, they’re downright chilly sitting there for your wrists and are better than not anything, even on a packed London tube train.
-The superb little matters had been cooling sufficient to prevent me sweating profusely taking walks home in 30C warmness.
+With sufficient airflow, they’re downright chilly sitting there for your wrists and are better than nothing, even on a packed London tube train.
+The superb little matters had been cooling enough to prevent me from sweating profusely taking walks home in 30C warmness.
 Still, they have similar downsides to the jacket: whatever touches them immediately gets wet, but after one journey and a wet trouser leg, I quickly learned not to soak things.

 Geneva A. Crawford